 Establishing a subsidiary implies the same steps as starting a business in the Philippines by a natural person, the only difference being the fact that the shareholder in a subsidiary in another company.
 The foreign company will be required to appoint a board of directors made of Filipino residents.
 For this purpose, employment or residence permits for the directors can be obtained.

-Subsidiary registration steps in the Philippines
+Subsidiary registration steps in the Philippines in 2023

 The steps for opening a subsidiary in the Philippines are the same as for any other type of company and will imply filing certain documents with the Securities and Exchange Commission and obtaining the necessary licenses to be allowed to operate.